 The Blueprint Infrastructure team continues to implement the IA Board direction for project priority and community enhancement.
-The staff is pursuing multiple IA Board approved procurements and project implementation strategies that allow for rapid Blueprint Intergovernmental Agency Board of Director's Meeting, February 18, 2021 Item Title: Acceptance of the Status Update on Blueprint Infrastructure Projects Page 2 of 16 project development of the Capital Improvement Plan.
+The staff is pursuing multiple IA Board approved procurements and project implementation strategies that allow for rapid project development of the Capital Improvement Plan.
 Seven projects are scheduled for construction in 2021.
 Ten different consulting/construction firms have Prime Consultant roles with Blueprint, included on those teams are numerous local and MWSBE qualified firms that are also participating on the contracts.
 Of note, the MWSBE policies that went into effect on April 1, 2020 have been incorporated into all Blueprint procurements, and staff is actively looking for ways to meet or exceed the participation targets.